If you are elderly or disabled and it's hard to move around your home, it may be possible to get adaptations that can make things easier.

 - installing a stair lift

 - fitting a 'through-floor' wheelchair lift – this involves making a hole in the ceiling and installing a lift to move between floors

-- second banister rails can be installed so you can hold on to both sides of the stairs
+You could also have a second banister installed so you can hold on to both sides of the stairs.

 Washing and getting dressed